proyecto26/MyBot/README.md

 - Telemetry.
 Information about the service is collected, such as the number of requests, messages that have failed, etc.

 ## Bot Developer SDKs
-SKDs for .NET, NodeJS or using only REST APIs.
+SKDs for .NET, NodeJS or using REST APIs.

-## Bot Builder SDK
 Integrate external services and Manage the conversation using LUIS system - Language Understanding Intelligent Service.